-It can be devastating for teens to practice and work hard only to have past and/or future thoughts and worries disrupt what they are capable of.
+It can be devastating to practice and work hard only to have past and/or future thoughts and worries disrupt what you're capable of.

 I was once eliminated from a National Equestrian Show Jumping competition as a junior because I could not manage how nervous I was or manage the stress of competition.
 After practicing and training for four years, I failed to execute.

 I had the talent and the capability, but I didn't have the Mental Toughness to manage my mind when it mattered most.

 The venue quieted.
 The breeze calmed, but I did not.
 It was like a fast framed movie, that suddenly stopped today, now.
 I took a deep breath, exhaled, gave my fidgety horse a pat, and trotted into the arena when my name was called.
 My horse was not nearly as nice and well trained as the others.
 It took four years for me to qualify for this horse show.
 We both had the talent, but he was young and only knew the racetrack when I got him.
 A good attitude he lacked, but he was flashy and athletic.
 My family could not afford the type of horse that the ‘A’ list juniors were riding.
 Even so, I was determined to put in whatever it took to develop myself and my young wiry bay Thoroughbred into competitors.